Syften alternative · Updated August 2026

 SyftenEaseClaw

-Honest read: Syften is cheaper because it delivers alerts, not scored and drafted leads.
+Honest read: Syften is still cheaper because it delivers alerts, not scored and drafted leads — though its own prices moved up this year, so the gap is smaller than it was.
 If a notification layer is all you need, the lower price is real value.

 Is EaseClaw actually right for you?